IMO, it’s looking pretty good!

 One thing to remember about writing Rules in this environment though is that if you use the GUIs, you really only need to learn the very basics of the language.
 If you want to use text only then you need to learn a little more but are not required to become an expert in the language by any means.

-If you haven’t looked at https://davidgraeff.github.io/paperui-ng/index.html and Next generation design: Paper UI design study you should do so.
+If you haven’t looked at https://davidgraeff.github.io/paperui-ng/index.html and Next generation design: A Paper UI replacement proposal you should do so.
 There are three views of Items (and Things and such).
 One of those views is essentially a text editor that allows all of those copy/paste/edit operations.

 And Kai stated at the last industry day (or whatever it was where the latest set of videos were recorded where among other things MQTT 2 and HABot were introduced) that Rules DSL would be deprecated and not the default but there will be a time at least where the two continue to live side by side.
 I believe he also mentioned that there would be some sort of migration path rather than just a big cutoff leaving users behind.
 Perhaps the conversion of most rules to Groovy would be that path.
 Perhaps allowing users to install Xtend and continue to use their existing Rules on JSR223 would be that path.
 I don’t know.